readysettech/readyset/noria/README.md

    to get up and running with.
  - [`server/src/`](server/src/): the Noria server, including
-   high-level components such as RPC handling, domain scheduling, connection management, and all the controller operations (listening for heartbeats, handling failed workers, etc.).
+   high-level components such as RPC handling, domain scheduling, connection management, and all the controller operations (handling failed workers, etc.).
 It contains two notable sub-crates:

    - [`dataflow/`](server/dataflow/): the code that implements the internals of the data-flow graph.
 This includes implementations of